Vitis: Culture

+Ancient Greece

 The grapevine (typically Vitis vinifera) has been used as a symbol since ancient times.
 In Greek mythology, Dionysus (called Bacchus by the Romans) was god of the vintage and, therefore, a grapevine with bunches of the fruit are among his attributes.
 His attendants at the Bacchanalian festivals hence had the vine as an attribute, together with the thyrsus, the latter often entwined with vine branches.
 For the same reason, the Greek wine cup (cantharos) is commonly decorated with the vine and grapes, wine being drunk as a libation to the god.

+Ancient Israel and Judaism

-The grapevine has a profound symbolic meaning in Jewish tradition and culture since antiquity.
+The grapevine has held profound symbolic significance in Jewish tradition and culture since antiquity.
 It is referenced 55 times in the Hebrew Bible (Old Testament), along with grapes and wine, which are also frequently mentioned (55 and 19, respectively).
-It is regarded as one of the Seven Species, and is employed several times in the Bible as a symbol of the Israelites as the chosen people.
+It is regarded as one of the Seven Species the land of Israel was blessed with, and is employed several times in the Bible as a symbol of the Israelites as the chosen people.Along with the fig tree, the grapevine appears in biblical passages as a symbol of peace, stability, and prosperity.
+During the reign of Solomon, a golden age of Israelite unity and security is captured in the phrase: "And Judah and Israel dwelt safely, every man under his vine and under his fig tree".
+This imagery reappears in prophetic visions of future peace, such as in the Book of Micah, where the prophet declares: "But they shall sit every man under his vine and under his fig tree, and none shall make them afraid."
+The Book of Jeremiah uses vineyard imagery to represent both exile and restoration.
+In one instance, Judah's removal from the land is likened to the gleaning of a vine.
+In contrast, a later vision of Jeremiah offers hope, with the promise of renewed life in the land: "Again you shall plant vineyards on the mountains of Samaria; the planters shall plant, and shall enjoy the fruit".

 The grapevine has a prominent place in Jewish rituals: the wine was given a special blessing, "creator of the fruit of the vine", and the Kiddush blessing is recited over wine or grape juice on Shabbat and Jewish holidays.
 It is also employed in various parables and sayings in rabbinic literature.
 According to Josephus and the Mishnah, a golden vine was hung over the inner chamber of the Second Temple.
 The grapevine is featured on Hasmonean and Bar Kokhba revolt coinage, and as a decoration in mosaic floors of ancient synagogues.